 ““Let the beauty that we love be what we do.” ~Jalal ad-Din Rumi (1207-1273)

 Why are we here?
 Is there meaning to this life?
-These questions have been pondered by many.
+These questions I have pondered.
 Perhaps there is more than one answer.

 More importantly, what are we here to do?
 Each of us has been given a “lean.”
 What do you lean toward?
 What propels you?
 What gets your heart pumping, your blood flowing?
 Maybe you’re doing that already.
 Maybe you’ve found a way to make a living at it.
 Or maybe there’s a chasm of fear in the way, or a boulder.
 Is the other side attainable?
 Is the chasm traversable?
 Is there a way around the boulder?
 Path of least resistance?

-When I come up behind someone in the passing lane who is out there on their own with no self-awareness and no car to pass, I simply go around.
+When driving, and I come up behind someone in the passing lane who is out there on their own with no self-awareness and no car to pass, I simply pass on their right.
 They do not exist to me if they are offering an obstacle for no reason.
 Same with ornery people.
 When possible, I just go around.

 So, what’s stopping you?
 What’s stopping you from reaching the upper limits of your greatest intention and desire for your work–or play–on this planet while you’re here?
 Perhaps you’re at a loss for what that greatest desire might be.
 In that case, how do you go forward?